 What is the Vaccines for Children program?

 The Vaccines for Children Program (VFC) is a federally funded program that provides vaccines free of charge to children who otherwise may not have been able to afford the vaccines.
 VFC was created in 1993 as a new entitlement program to be a required part of each state’s Medicaid plan.
-This means that “children who are eligible for VFC vaccines are entitled to receive pediatric vaccines that are recommended by the Advisory Committee on Immunization Practices”-the federal committee that makes recommendations on routine vaccinations for children and adults.
+This means that “children who are eligible for VFC vaccines are entitled to receive those vaccines recommended by the Advisory Committee on Immunization Practices”[end Centers for Disease Control and Prevention (CDC) (2014 April 24) VFC Program.
+Retrieved from http://www.cdc.gov/vaccines/programs/vfc/index.html] — the federal committee that makes recommendations on routine vaccinations for children and adults.

 Who is eligible?

 As outlined by the Centers for Disease Control and Prevention (CDC), children 18 years old and younger who meet at least one of the following criteria are eligible to receive VFC vaccines:

 - Medicaid eligible: A child who is eligible for (or enrolled in) the Medicaid program